Emma Woodhouse: Relationships

 George Knightley is Emma's friend, brother-in-law of her sister Isabella, and ultimately her love interest.
-At 37, he is significantly older than she and Emma looks up to him.
-He often gives her advice and guidance, particularly since Emma's mother is deceased.
-Mr. Knightley has a strong moral compass and frequently teases or scolds Emma for her more frivolous pursuits, such as matchmaking.
+At 37, he is significantly older than Emma, and she looks up to him.
+He often gives her advice and guidance, particularly since Emma's mother is long-dead and her father lacks a firm character.
+Mr Knightley has a strong moral compass and frequently teases or scolds Emma for her more frivolous pursuits, such as matchmaking.
 He also disagrees and argues with Emma on occasion, notably about Emma's interference with Harriet Smith and Robert Martin's relationship.
 Knightley spends most evenings with Emma and her father, taking the short walk from his home to theirs.

-Due to his attachment to Emma, Mr. Knightley has disliked Frank Churchill (unconsciously labelling him as competition) even before he met Frank, and remains doubtful of him even when everyone else indulges the younger man.
-It is also his jealousy of Frank that causes Mr. Knightley to acknowledge his romantic feelings for Emma.
+Due to his attachment to Emma, Mr Knightley has disliked Frank Churchill (unconsciously labelling him as competition) even before he met Frank, and remains doubtful of him even when everyone else indulges the younger man.
+It is also his jealousy of Frank that causes Mr Knightley to acknowledge his romantic feelings for Emma.
 Although he is mostly rational, he can also act more impulsively in relation to Emma, such as making a sudden visit to London and returning in an equally unexpected manner to propose to her.
 Emma, too, gradually realises her feelings for him due to her jealousy first of Jane Fairfax and later of Harriet Smith.

-Harriet Smith is a low-born and poor pupil at the local boarding school, of whom Emma takes notice after she loses the companionship of Mrs. Weston.
+Harriet Smith is an illegitimate and poor pupil at the local boarding school, of whom Emma takes notice after she loses the companionship of Mrs Weston when her former governess marries.
 Despite Harriet's humble origins, Emma admires her sweetness, good nature, and pleasant looks.
 Emma decides to take Harriet under her wing and help her find a good husband.
 However, Emma's pride prevents her from recognising a good match for Harriet in the person of Robert Martin, a respected farmer and the initial and ultimate romantic interest of Harriet.
-Instead, Emma encourages Harriet to believe that she is admired by Mr. Elton, the village vicar, which ends disastrously.
+Instead, Emma encourages Harriet to believe that she is admired by Mr Elton, Highbury's vicar, which ends disastrously.
 Nevertheless, naive Harriet does not blame Emma for her mortification, and the two remain friends.